INRIA/scikit-learn-mooc/_sources/linear_models/linear_models_wrap_up_quiz.md

 +++

-Now, we will work with both numerical and categorical data.
+Now, we will work with **both numerical and categorical features**.
 You can load Adult Census with the following snippet:

 ```py
 adult_census = pd.read_csv("../datasets/adult-census.csv")